 In the 2001 General Election he nearly won Weston-super-Mare back from the Liberal Democrats, losing by just 338 votes after a recount, but finished the job at his second attempt in 2005.

-After becoming an MP, John spent several years holding the Labour Government’s feet to the fire on the Department for Work and Pensions Select Committee, and contributed to the Welfare Reform Bill and Finance Bills as well.
-He later helped Oliver Letwin (as his Parliamentary Private Secretary, or PPS) on the Conservative Party’s policy review, including the draft Manifesto for the ‘election that never was’ when Gordon Brown became Prime Minister in 2008.
+After becoming an MP, John spent several years holding the Labour Government’s feet to the fire on the Department for Work and Pensions Select Committee.
+He was the sole author of an annexe to the Committee’s report on Benefits Simplification, outlining a radical new structure for the benefits system which largely matched the Coalition Government’s new Universal Credit a few years later.
+He also contributed to the Welfare Reform Bill and Finance Bills before helping Oliver Letwin (as his Parliamentary Private Secretary, or PPS) on the Conservative Party’s policy review, including the draft Manifesto for the ‘election that never was’ when Gordon Brown became Prime Minister in 2008.

 John then became a shadow business minister in Ken Clarke’s team, where he wrote the Party’s policy on cutting red tape and quangos (details here) and unexpectedly became a huge fan of Vince Cable when he confirmed it as Government policy just days after the coalition Government was formed in 2010.
 John’s ideas of ‘one-in, one-out’ regulatory budgets and regular reviews of all quangos are now making a profound and continuing impact on the way Whitehall works.

-From May 2010 until September 2012 John was the Government’s Tourism & Heritage Minister, over the period of the Queen’s Diamond Jubilee and the 2012 Olympic and Paralympic Games.
-During his tenure the Tourism industry was one of the fastest-growing sectors of Britain’s economy, and John was hailed as 'a GREAT tourism minister [who we] very much enjoyed working with' by VisitBritain ‘an excellent minister’ by Business In Sport and Leisure [link], ‘a great supporter of the tourism industry’ by the British Hospitality Association [link], ‘very effective’ by the Tourism Alliance [link], and “a champion for heritage” by The Council for British Archaeology [link].
+From 2010 to 2012 John was Tourism & Heritage Minister, covering the Queen’s Diamond Jubilee and the London Olympic and Paralympic Games.
+During his tenure the Tourism industry was one of the fastest-growing sectors of Britain’s economy, and John also wrote and implemented the Government’s Tourism Strategy; began a process to turn English Heritage’s properties (Stonehenge, Dover Castle, Tintagel and many others) into a second National Trust; removed silly red tape licenses on live entertainment; sold the Tote bookmaker; protected the Lloyds of London building with a ‘Grade 1’ listing and much else (more details in these links on Tourism, Heritage and Horseracing).
+He was hailed as 'a GREAT tourism minister [who we] very much enjoyed working with' by VisitBritain ‘an excellent minister’ by Business In Sport and Leisure [link], ‘a great supporter of the tourism industry’ by the British Hospitality Association [link], ‘very effective’ by the Tourism Alliance [link], and “a champion for heritage” by The Council for British Archaeology [link].